LinkNorth/JS/exercises/week1/powers.md

 # Powers

-Write a function `powers` that takes an array of numbers as argument first argument, and a single number as second argument.
+Write a function `powers` that takes an array of numbers as first argument, and a single number as second argument.
 Return a new array with all numbers in the given array mapped to the nth power given by the second argument.

 *Example*
 ```